Older Home Insurance: Challenges, Costs & How to Get Coverage

 Replacement Cost Value (RCV): Pays the full current cost to repair or rebuild your home using today's materials and labor, with no deduction for depreciation.
 If your 20-year-old roof needs replacing after storm damage, RCV pays the full bill (minus your deductible).

 Actual Cash Value (ACV): Pays replacement cost minus depreciation based on age and condition.
-A 20-year-old roof on a $10,000 claim could yield a payout of $0 after depreciation and your deductible are applied.
+A 20-year-old roof on a $10,000 claim could yield a payout of nearly $0 after depreciation and your deductible are applied.

 Coverage Type Depreciation Deducted?
 Better For Premium Cost